SSWConsulting/SSW.Rules.Content/rules/pitch-a-product/rule.md

 ### #1 The What

 Think about what your product is, focus on the problem it solves.
+Also, remeber that whether they're technical people or not, always try to use laymen terms and keep it simple.

 For example: